 Celeste, the game I mentioned, is one of the best platformers I have ever played in my life.
 It was originally created in a short game jam (if you don’t know what game jams are, you’re missing out!
 Check out my article about game jams here).

 If you haven’t, you should check Celeste out.
-The game connects pixel tight controls, cute retro art, an excellent story, and a breathtaking score.
+The game connects pixel tight controls, cute pixel art, an excellent story, and a breathtaking score.
 I could talk about this masterpiece of a game for ages.
 However, today I’d like to focus on only one aspect of the game.
 The level design.

 The game features 9 chapters, most of them having 3 variations.
 And Madeline, the protagonist of the game, has only 3 main moves.
 The jump, the dash, and the climb.
 So how did the developers achieve fun, challenging, and interesting gameplay all throughout these plentiful levels of the game?